TimHanewich/tetris-ai-mini/article.md

 If the model doesn't understand the game and is essentially playing at random, there is a 25% chance it will choose to drop a square into column 4 (the column on the far right).
 This would be an *illegal* move, invalidating the game and not allowing the AI to reach the 100% score of 16!

-My goal in training this model is for the model to play the game effectively and productively, avoiding illegal moves.
+My goal in training this model is for the model to play the game effectively and productively, avoiding illegal moves, and **reaching a top score of 16 in every game**.

 ## The Method: Q-Learning
 To train an AI to play this simplified game of Tetris, we will use [Q-Learning](https://en.wikipedia.org/wiki/Q-learning#:~:text=Q%2Dlearning%20is%20a%20model,being%20in%20a%20particular%20state.).
 Q-Learning is a type of reinforcement learning algorithm in machine learning.
 The goal of Q-Learning is to find the optimal action-selection policy for any potential game state.
 But what does that mean?